Diondk/Home-Assistant-AmazonPW/readme.md

 ```
 # TO-DO

-- pull the image from the amazon website
+- pull the product image from the amazon website.
-- add to hacs
+- add to hacs.
 - create integration, so we dont have to restart after adding a sensor.